rune/rune/docs/docs/publishing/collaboration.md

 - Change role of existing member
 - Remove existing member

-Invited member receive an email invitation that they accept to become a part of the game team.
+Invited members receive an email invitation that they accept to become a part of the game team.

 ## Team Roles